 It can be very easy to get consumed by everything that’s going on around you.
 The news and developments around COVID-19 have made a big impact on everyone’s daily routines, with most of us now working from home.
 Being able to maintain a clear mind during this time can be difficult to achieve and can make it a struggle to focus on work.

-We’ve put together some top tips to assist you in attaining a clearer, more focused mind when working remotely:-
+So we’ve put together some top tips to assist you in attaining a clearer, more focused mind when working remotely:

 Keep your routine